mgvalverde/multipackage_example/README.md

-# Mutlipackage
+# Multipackage

-Make sure that you have defined your packages in `pyproject.toml` In this case:
+Declare your packages in `pyproject.toml`
+In this case:
 ```toml
 [tool.poetry]